lanewhitmore/BIS_Data_Pipeline/README.md

 The Bank for International Settlements (BIS) is an international “bank for central banks” supporting monetary and financial cooperation among its central bank owners around the globe (BIS, 2023).
 Among its roles, the BIS compiles and publicly publishes a "gold mine" of data: statistics rates, and metrics that inform analysis of global financial stability and liquidity.
 This information spans banking, currency, debt, derivatives, credit, property, consumers, and financial market domains.
 Leverage of this data can be accelerated through automation and structure.

-__*BIS Pipeline*__ does just that.
+__*BIS Pipeline*__ demonstrates this leverage.
 It provides a production-ready, automated data pipeline to extract, load, transform, and persist select BIS datasets to a relational database for further analysis and flexible "consumption."
-Data assets "surfaced" through the baseline version of __*BIS Pipeline*__ include US dollar exchange rates (monthly, quarterly and annual), consumer prices, and policy rates (monthly).
+Data assets "surfaced" through the baseline version of __*BIS Pipeline*__ include US dollar exchange rates, consumer prices, and policy rates.

-__*BIS Pipeline*__ consumption opportunities range from simple descriptive analytics and visualization to advanced predictive models.
+Consumption opportunities using __*BIS Pipeline*__ as a baseline range from simple descriptive analytics and visualization to advanced predictive models.
 For example, the *base* pipeline provided here demonstrates automated output of Consumer Price Index (CPI) vs. the US federal discount rate, North American currency exchange rate comparisons, and exchange rate views across countries of interest.
 A simple and natural extension to these examples might be a time-series predictive model (e.g., ARIMA-based) to forecast CPI changes from the federal discount rate (as a leading indicator).
 Further opportunities exist through code and relational database schema extensions to this "open source" code base, and even third-party data augmentation.

 <br>